-4.2 Iterated Elimination of Dominated Strategies

-Besides Nash equilibria, the iterated elimination of dominated strategies is a promising solution concept for strategic games which is inspired by the following ideas.
+Hence, 97 is the unique strategy which minimizes the regret in this subgame and thus is the choice of a player who assumes that his opponent wants to minimize his regret as well.
+4.5 Iterated Elimination of Dominated Strategies Besides Nash equilibria and (iterated) regret minimization, the iterated elimination of dominated strategies is a promising solution concept for strategic games which is inspired by the following ideas.
 Assuming that each player behaves rational in the sense that he will not play a strategy that is dominated by another one, dominated strategies may be eliminated.
 Assuming further that it is common knowledge among the players that each player behaves rational, and thus discards some of her strategies, such elimination steps may be iterated as it is possible that some other strategies become dominated due to the elimination of previously dominated strategies.
 Iterating these elimination steps eventually yields a fixed point where no strategies are dominated.
 Example 4.17.

-$$\begin{array}{c|ccccc} L & R & L & R \\ T & (1,0,1) & (1,1,0) \\ B & (1,1,1) & (0,0,1) \\ \hline X & Y \end{array}$$

-Player 1 picks rows, Player 2 picks columns, and Player 3 picks matrices.

-- No row dominates the other (for Player 1); - no column dominates the other (for Player 2); - matrix X dominates matrix Y (for Player 3).
+L R L R Т (1,0,1) (1, 1, 0) (1,0,1) (0,1,0) B(1,1,1)(0,0,1) (1,1,1)(1,0,0) Ĵ ζ. Ŷ Player 1 picks rows, Player 2 picks columns, and Player 3 picks matrices. • No row dominates the other (for Player 1); - no column dominates the other (for Player 2); - matrix X dominates matrix Y (for Player 3).